-Fauna surveys have been conducted annually from 2008 to 2020 and nest box monitoring annually from 2011 to 2020.
-This report provides results for the 13th fauna and 10th nest box monitoring surveys conducted for 2020 report this data was collected in December 2020.
+Fauna surveys have been conducted annually from 2008 to 2021 and nest box monitoring annually from 2011 to 2021.
+This report provides results for the 14th fauna and 11th nest box monitoring surveys conducted for the 2021 report.
+The data for this report was collected in January 2022.